Actively Recruiting

 - New York Heart Association (NYHA) grade I or II

-- Planned general anesthesia with tracheal intubation
+- General anesthesia with tracheal intubation planned

 You will not qualify if you...

-- Contraindications for Midazolam Oral Solution
+- Contraindications for midazolam oral solution

 - Severe depressive symptoms within two weeks (Patient Health Questionnaire-9 score 6515)